Health Insurance for Nutrition Services

 - Your carrier will let you know how many visits they are willing to cover.
 Depending on the carrier the number of visits vary from 0 to unlimited depending on medical need.

-Do I have a co-pay for nutritional counseling?
+Do I have a cost-share for my nutrition visit?

 - A cost-share is the amount you will need to pay as required by your particular insurance plan towards your services.
 A cost-share can be in the form of a deductible, co-pay or co-insurance.

 - We will always bill under your insurance policy’s plan under your preventative benefits if your plan allows.
 With that being said, if you have preventative benefits there if often NO cost share for you associated with the visit.
 Once again, this is something YOU do want to ask prior to your visit.

 - In the event you have a cost-share we will initially bill your insurance company directly.
 Once we receive the EOB describing your responsibility as the patient, we will bill the credit card on file for the amount noted under ‘patient responsibility.